 The Ribos Operation

-Working to the requirement that his adventure feature no film work of any sort, Holmes devised an idea called “The Galactic Conman”, for which the scripts were commissioned on December 9th.
-This became “Operation” (slang for a confidence trick) and finally The Ribos Operation.
-The planet Ribos was patterned after mediaeval Russia, with the name being an anagram of the common Russian name “Boris”.
-The currency of Ribos, the opek, was a reference to both the Russian kopec (one-hundredth of a ruble) and OPEC, the Organisation of Petroleum-Exporting Countries.
-Holmes originally wrote the Seeker as a man and Garron as Australian (hence the reference to his fradulent sale of the Sydney Opera House), although the latter detail would be changed to make Garron a Londoner when Iain Cuthbertson was cast in the role.
+Working to the requirement that his adventure feature no film work of any sort, Holmes devised a narrative called “The Galactic Conman”.
+The scripts were commissioned on December 9th.
+The story's setting was patterned after mediaeval Russia, with the name of the planet -- Ribos -- being an anagram of the common Russian name “Boris”.
+The currency of Ribos, the opek, was a reference to both the Russian kopec (one-hundredth of a ruble) and the Organisation of Petroleum-Exporting Countries, better known by its acronym OPEC.
+Holmes originally wrote the Seeker as a man and Garron as Australian -- hence the reference to his fraudulent sale of the Sydney Opera House -- although the latter detail would be changed to make Garron a Londoner when Iain Cuthbertson was cast in the role.

+During its development, Holmes' serial was retitled “Operation” -- slang for a confidence trick -- and finally The Ribos Operation.
 Holmes left the opening sequence involving the White Guardian to be written by Williams and Read, while the script editor also contributed the notion that the piece of jethrik was actually the first segment of the Key To Time.
 Initially, the jethrik was important because it was actually a source of incredible energy which could power a fleet of spaceships.

 In addition to kickstarting the Key To Time arc, another important function of The Ribos Operation was the introduction of the Doctor's new companion.
-Williams had tried until the last minute to convince Louise Jameson to stay on Doctor Who for another season as Leela, but the actress had refused.
-Choosing to err on the side of caution, Williams had developed a replacement character in the form of the Time Lady Romanadvoratrelundar (whose diminutive form was originally “Romy” and then “Romana”).
-The director assigned to Serial 5A, George Spenton-Foster, was brought on board early to help Williams cast Leela's successor.
-The Ribos Operation would be Spenton-Foster's second and final Doctor Who serial, after working on Image Of The Fendahl the previous year.
-He went on to helm episodes of Blake's 7 and Cribb.
+Williams had tried until the last minute to convince Louise Jameson to stay on Doctor Who for another season as Leela, but his efforts proved unsuccessful.
+Choosing to err on the side of caution, Williams had developed a replacement character in the form of a junior Time Lord called Romanadvoratrelundar -- whose diminutive form was originally “Romy” and then “Romana”.
+Williams conceived Romana as intelligent, aloof and naive, but also surprisingly adaptable; over the course of the season, she would be seen to learn from the Doctor and begin to reject the strict code of behaviour imposed by Time Lord society.

-A serious incident occurred shortly before the start of the second studio block.
-Tom Baker was trying to get George, a Jack Russell terrier owned by Paul Seed (who played the Graff Vynda-K), to perform a trick when the dog inadvertently bit him.
-The accident left Baker with a deep cut on the left side of his upper lip.
-As a result, the actor was forced to wear a large plaster cast, visible in some of the publicity photos for The Ribos Operation.
-More painfully, the wound had to be concealed using make-up during the final two studio days on April 24th and 25th.
-Fortunately, the nature of the scenes left to be recorded at least meant that the star's face could often be partly hidden, so that continuity with the previously recorded material was not completely lost.
+A serious incident occurred during rehearsals for the second studio block.
+One lunchtime, several members of the cast went to a hotel for drinks.
+They were accompanied by George, a Jack Russell terrier owned by Paul Seed, who played the Graff Vynda-K. Baker started trying to get George to perform a trick in which the dog would leap up to snatch a sausage from between his lips.
+Unfortunately, George inadvertently bit Baker, necessitating a trip to hospital to treat a deep cut on the left side of the actor's upper lip.
+Baker was forced to wear a large plaster cast, which was plainly visible in some of the publicity photos for The Ribos Operation.
+More painfully, the wound had to be concealed using make-up during the final studio session.
+Fortunately, the nature of the remaining scenes meant that Baker's face could often be partially hidden, so that continuity with the previously-taped material was not completely lost.